Saying Goodbye to Santa Claus

 Wishing for Christmas Through the Eyes of a Child

-I wrote this article one year ago.
+I wrote this article several years ago.
 Since then, it seems our Nation and our World have experienced so much disappointment and sadness.
-Wars, terrorists, viruses attacking the unborn, natural disasters.
+Wars, terrorists, mass shootings, natural disasters.
 So much loss and grief.

 And then, there is Christmas.
 A season of anticipation, and promise, and...lies?
 Do we need to acknowledge that there really is no Santa Claus, or is there still hope?